 Photo taken in:YanovichiYear when photo was taken:1926Country name at time of photo:USSRCountry name today:Belarus

-This is Public House in the Jewish borough Yanovichi, where I lived.
-The drawing is from the year 1926.
+This is the beginning of Porechskaya Street in the Jewish borough Yanovichi, where I lived.
+This drawing is from the year 1926.

 The Yanovichi settlement, where I was born, was located 30 kilometers from Vitebsk.
 It was a very cultural place, since literate and intelligent Jews and Russians lived there.
 Before and after the Revolution all children, both Jewish and Russian, went to school together and I never heard the word ‘anti-Semitism,’ because we all lived in friendship.
 Only the Kolonitsky family stood out.
 It was a Russian family of intellectuals and three people from this family were our teachers: two women and one man, Alexey Yakovlevich, thanks to whom we have the possibility to remember Yanovichi, looking at pictures made from his drawings.